Reserve Your Room

 Taxi / Ride Sharing

 Sound Transit’s Link light rail makes trips from Angle Lake Station to the University of Washington through downtown Seattle making 14 stops along the way, including downtown Seattle and Sea-Tac Airport.
-Trains arrive every 6 to 15 minutes, depending on the time of day, and take about 40 minutes to travel between Sea-Tac International Airport and Westlake Station in downtown Seattle.
+Trains arrive every 6 to 15 minutes, depending on the time of day, and take about 40 minutes to travel between Sea-Tac International Airport and Westlake Station (.10 miles N from the hotel) in downtown Seattle.
 One-way fare for adults ranges from $2.25 to $3.25.
 Schedules and station maps are available on the Sound Transit website.

 Things to do in Seattle